awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 Make sure the browsers you use include the HTTP `referer` header in the request\.

+**Important**
+This key should be used carefully\.
+It is dangerous to include a publicly known referer header value\.
+Unauthorized parties can use modified or custom browsers to provide any `aws:referer` value that they choose\.
+As a result, `aws:referer` should not be used to prevent unauthorized parties from making direct AWS requests\.
+It is offered only to allow customers to protect their digital content, such as content stored in Amazon S3, from being referenced on unauthorized third\-party sites\.
+For more information, see [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-referer](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-referer) in the *IAM User Guide*\.

 ## Granting permission to an Amazon CloudFront OAI<a name="example-bucket-policies-cloudfront"></a>

 The following example bucket policy grants a CloudFront origin access identity \(OAI\) permission to get \(read\) all objects in your Amazon S3 bucket\.
 You can use a CloudFront OAI to allow users to access objects in your bucket through CloudFront but not directly through Amazon S3\.
 For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) in the *Amazon CloudFront Developer Guide*\.